Henry Brandon, Baron Brandon of Oakbrook: Judicial career

 Brandon was appointed to the High Court in 1966, at the age of forty-six, and was assigned to the Probate, Divorce and Admiralty Division, where he was the sole Admiralty judge.
 He received the customary knighthood the same year.
 In 1971, the Division was reformed into the Family Division under the Administration of Justice Act 1970, and its Admiralty jurisdiction was transferred to the Queen's Bench Division.
 Brandon remained with the new Family Division, although he sat as an 'additional judge of the Queen's Bench Division' on secondment from the Family Division.

 Brandon was appointed a Lord Justice of Appeal in 1978 and sworn of the Privy Council.
 On 24 September 1981, he was appointed a Lord of Appeal in Ordinary and was created a life peer with the title Baron Brandon of Oakbrook, of Hammersmith in Greater London.
 In 1991, he retired from judicial service.

 Family

-Brandon married Jeanette Janvrin, a private secretary, on 28 December 1955; they had three sons and a daughter.
+Brandon married Jeanette "Jinny" Janvrin on 28 December 1955.
+She had been born in Calcutta in 1931.
+In the UK, she worked as a secretary and was acclaimed as "Britain's perfect secretary" in 1953.
+They had three sons and a daughter.
 Lady Brandon died in 2018.